IS IT HARD TO FIND A JOB IN KOREA? WHAT JOBS ARE IN DEMAND IN KOREA? BEST WAY TO START LOOKING FOR A JOB IN KOREA?

 The job market in South Korea has remained very dynamic despite the Covid-19 crisis.
 The unemployment rate has been decreasing for several months and was only 3.9% in March 2021, the average in OECD countries for the same period was 6.7%!
 (Well done Korea!)

 However, Korea’s job market remains very competitive and the Korean authorities favor expatriates with specific skills.
-Korean companies are looking in particular for graduates and holders of Masters, MBA or PhD.
+Korean companies are usually looking in particular for graduates and holders of Masters, MBA or PhD.
+But even without a high degree it’s still possible to find a job…

 Working conditions in South Korea